USSyorktown10/USSyorktown10/README.md

     - CSS
     - C++
 - **I’m looking to collaborate on**
-    - Help and issues for STF: Captains Chair
     - AI support for RTS
-    - Server suggestions for STF Online
+    - Server suggestions for RTS
-    - More ideas for the STF timeline
-    - Any ideas for litteraly anything (ChatGPT gives the most NPC ideas)
+    - Any contributions to RTS
+    - ANY HELP YOU CAN GIVE FOR RTS PLEASE
 - **Working on now**
+    - RTS (Link not here yet)
     - [STF_Captains_Chair - v.BETA Development](https://github.com/USSyorktown10/STF-Captains-Chair)
     - [PlayCord with Quantum Bagel](https://github.com/quantumbagel/PlayCord)
 <!---